Canon 70D vs G3X

 |14.||Sony RX10||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the 70D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 70D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 70D and G3X can be found, respectively, in the Canon 70D Manual (free pdf) or the online Canon G3 X Manual.

 So how do things add up?
 Which of the two cameras – the Canon 70D or the Canon G3 X – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.